 The Civil War put quite the strain on the economies of the South.
 The hotel was abandoned and it was to be demolished.
 The owner loved the building so much that he didn’t know what to do.
 He put it up for sale and the city of Charleston bought it.
 There were many renovations done to it and it was going to be a Works Progress Administration building during the Depression.
 The builders kept the theatre portion of the hotel and it was turned into a performing arts center instead.
 The theatre would become famous once again.

 The theatre reopened in 1937.
-It would have another renovation in 2010 that would cost about $9 million.
+It would have another renovation in 2010 that would cost about $19 million.
 The famous balconies still enhance the theatre, along with the grand lobby.
+The renovations included modern heating and air conditioning, new seating, new restrooms, and state of the art lighting and sound.
+The theatre became handicapped accessible and sound-proofing was done so that outside noises couldn’t bother the performances in the theatre.
+The theatre is managed by the City of Charleston and is also home to Spoleto Festival USA.
+There are also school day performances held here for students to catch during the day or on field trips with their schools.
 This is one of the most popular places to visit in the French Quarter of Charleston and thousands will tour the building each year.
 You can catch local plays and concerts here and you will enjoy the fantastic time that you have here.
 That is, if you don’t catch the eyes of one of the famous ghosts that reside here…

 The Ghost Stories of the Dock Street Theatre